Category Archives: Residential Roofing

 Almost every type of shingle has an ideal length of roofing nail.
 These standards are in place to ensure that the nail goes through to the decking.

 However, there are a lot of nail lengths to keep track of, and if you’re not diligent, you can easily end up using the wrong nail length.
 And one of the biggest problems is that the issue isn’t always evident to the roofer.
-You may think that the nail has a good hold in the decking, but it could barely be penetrating the surface.

 It will only be after the contractor leaves and some wind starts to blow that the shingle will begin to shift.
 Once you have shingles that are shifting on the roof, it can seriously compromise the lifespan.